ole1986/centronic-py/README.md

 ### PROGRAM RECEIVER

-To make recievers listening to the USB Stick, the "master sender" is required to add a new sender.
+To make recievers listening to the Centronic USB Stick, the "master sender" is required to add additional senders.
 The "master sender" can either be the wall-mounted transmitter or a remote.

+To program another sender, please follow the beliw instruction

 **1) Press and hold the programming button on the MASTER SENDER for ~3 seconds** The receiver should confirm with a single "Klack" noise